celsasser/isay/readme.md

 ### A _script_

 `run` takes a script.
-A `script` at the very least is a _chain_.
-It may contain globally (outside of the _chain_) defined variables and functions but should assume nothing about the environment.
-These variables and functions may be referenced by the script's _chain_.
+A `script` should include one, and no more than one, top level _chain_.
+It may include ornamentation such as documentation.
+But does not support more than that.

+An important note regarding state and variables.
+The language does support predicate functions and will properly manage the scope of the parameters declared to store their arguments. **But it has no support for properly scoping variable declarations.**

 How to input a script?
 It may be input in one of the following ways: